-The name Kertmell is of Anglo-Saxon origin and came from when a family lived in or near the settlement of Cartmel in the county of Lancashire.
+The name Kertmell is of Anglo-Saxon origin and came from when a family lived in or near the village of Cartmel in the county of Lancashire (now part of Cumbria.)
 Thus, Kertmell is a habitation surname which is derived from the name of a place.
 Like most English local surnames, the name Kertmell was originally preceded by a preposition such as de.
 However, the preposition had usually been dropped from the name by the end of the 14th century.
 "The Staffordshire variants of this surname seem to have come from North Lancashire via Cheshire."

 Early Origins of the Kertmell family

 The surname Kertmell was first found in Lancashire, at Cartmel, a parish, in the union of Ulverston, hundred of Lonsdale north of the Sands.
 "This place, which is supposed to have derived its name from the British words Kert, a camp, and mell, a fell, or small mountain, according to Camden was given to St. Cuthbert, in 677, by Egfrid, King of Northumbria, with all the Britons inhabiting it.
 In 782, Ethelred, upon his restoration to the throne of that kingdom, allured from their sanctuary at York the sons of Alfwold, who had been advanced to the crown upon his expulsion, and put them to death at Cartmel.
 In 1188, William Mareschall, Earl of Pembroke, founded a priory for Regular canons of the order of St. Augustine, dedicated to the Blessed Virgin, and endowed it with all his lands at 'Kertmell,' " Now a village in Cumbria, it has more recently become known as the "home of sticky toffee pudding."